developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 A copy of the Template is placed in the `/release` folder; the Template also remains in its original location.
 When the method is called, **the specified Template is copied to the device**.

+> **Warning: Do not attempt to modify the Template file by hand**.
+Templates contain machine-generated XML stored in Base64-encoded files, and are not intended to be edited manually.

 -----

 ## Create a Multi-Template
-The Multi-template feature allows as many as six (6) existing Templates to be grouped together and deployed to devices as a single entity.
+The optional Multi-template feature allows as many as six (6) existing Templates to be grouped together and deployed to devices as a single entity.
 This simplifies deployment and can help boost worker productivity on devices that regularly use two or more Templates by automating Template selection.
 For example, if workers in a warehouse regularly encounter scan Documents from three specific suppliers, grouping the corresponding three Templates together quickens the selection of the appropriate Template whenever scanning is required. <!--**This feature is currently in beta**.-->

 **To Create a Multi-template**: